In Part 1 we outlined, broadly, an approach to reducing false positives.

 - profile the sample (e.g. within a spreadsheet) to identify common characteristics to enable manual identification and elimination of false positives.

-Why did we not opt for either of these?
+Why not opt for either of these?

 - random sampling may have its merits, but with techniques to better target anomalies now available, such an approach is not defensible (and doesn't add real value)